linebender/rfcs/rfcs/0007-pass-spec.md

 - Container widgets no longer need to recurse pass methods on their children.
 - Widgets can no longer add or remove child widgets in most passes.
-- New passes: "update" and "compose".
+- New passes: "mutate", "update" and "compose".

 ## Motivation